SaatvikYadav12/Saatvikyadav12/ReadMe.md

 # 💫 About Me:
-🔭 I’m currently working on Blockchain technologies<br>👯 I’m looking to collaborate on Hyperledger fabric hosted projects<br>🤝 I’m looking for help with Open Source hackathons and NFT projects<br>🌱 I’m currently learning Solidity and Rust<br>💬 Ask me about Web3<br>⚡ Fun fact - I keep the night mode on at all times
+🔭 I’m currently working on Data Analysis<br>👯 I’m looking to collaborate on Hyperledger fabric hosted projects<br>🤝 I’m looking for help with Open Source hackathons and Data Science<br>🌱 I’m currently learning Cognos and Power BI<br>💬 Ask me about Excel<br>⚡ Fun fact - I keep the night mode on at all times

 ## 🌐 Socials: